amirhosseinzlf/SMARLA/README.md

 - numpy 1.21.6
 - pandas 1.3.5
 ---------------
-Change the version of TensorFlow using the line below:

-`%tensorflow_version 1.x`

 Here is the documentation on how to use this replication package.

 ### Getting Started

-1. Clone the repo on your Google drive and run the codes using Google Colab https://colab.research.google.com/.
+1. Clone the repo.
-2. Download the Dataset of replication package from Harvard Dataverse [here](https://doi.org/10.7910/DVN/XWIWVS) and upload it to you Google drive (if you change the location of the files you need to update their path in notebooks).
+2. Download the Dataset of replication package
+3. Update the path to the dataset in the scripts
+4. Update the path for storing the results if needed
-3. To generate test episodes: open `STARLA.ipynb` Mount your drive and run the code.
+5. To build the safety monitoring model on Mountain-Car: open `SMARLA_MountainCar.ipynb` and run the code.
+Similarly for Cart-Pole `SMARLA_CartPole.ipynb`
-4. To execute the final results run `Execute_Results.ipynb`.
+6. To generate the final results open `RQ_{Case Study Name}.ipynb` and run the notebook step by step.

-The code to generate the results of research questions are in the `RQ` folder